defactor-com/documentation/docs/assets/how-tos/index.md

 ---
 id: asset-creation
-title: How to Create an Asset Step by Step
+title: How to Create an Asset
 sidebar_position: 5
 ---